prokopmate/GenericMortonCurve/README.md

 # GenericMortonCurve
- Methods to interleave and deinterleave morton curve (z_index) in a generic case, written in Python
+ Methods to interleave and deinterleave Morton curve (z-order) in a generic case, written in Python

  -> Conversion can be tested in the main script with terminal testing functions or visualisation functions